 These voting trends shine a major light on the types of issues that are important to black women politically.
 At the most recent Democratic National Convention, black women expressed a continued fight for issues that were important to them such as criminal justice, racial profiling, policing, for-profit prisons, and the effects of mandatory minimum sentences on the black community.

-Despite a rocky past with the Clintons’ (keeping in mind Bill Clinton’s Crime Bill) these interviews display a variety of reasons why black women continuously vote for Democrats.
+Despite a rocky past with the Clintons (keeping in mind Bill Clinton’s Crime Bill), these interviews display a variety of reasons why black women continuously vote for Democrats.
 Alencia Johnson, director of constituency communities for the Planned Parenthood Action Fund discussed the historical barriers for black women’s access to contraception, sex education, and breast cancer screenings.
-The ideals of overturning Supreme Court precedents like Roe vs. Wade in this past election motivated her to gather a team to take to the DNC to gain supporters, exemplifying the fact that black women are still fighting for their equality as both women and African Americans.
-This brings us full circle to the idea of double jeopardy, the main reason why black women have and will continue to fight for political involvement and make their voices be heard.
+The ideals of overturning Supreme Court precedents like Roe v.
+Wade in this past election motivated her to gather a team to take to the DNC to gain supporters, exemplifying the fact that black women are still fighting for their equality as both women and African Americans.
+This brings us full circle to the idea of double jeopardy, the main reason why black women have and will continue to fight for political involvement and make their voices heard.

 Women of Color SPEAK!